Bay Lake, Minnesota, USA

 - Statistics / Weather / Helpful Links

 Looking for Bay Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Located in the Brainerd Lakes area of Minnesota’s Central Region, Bay Lake has been the summer home of generations of Mid-westerners since early in the last century.
 Noted for fishing and boating, Bay Lake entertains residents and visitors alike as it clothes itself in the shifting patterns of the seasons.
 Mille Lacs Lake, a mere ten minutes away, is more widely known, but Bay Lake has developed a culture of neighborliness and inter-generational involvement that makes the lake a true ‘hometown’.
 The small village of Bay Lake is simply the hub of the larger lake community, with a dozen neighborhoods sprawled along the shore.
 Some residents spend the entire year here while others come only for the summer months or for vacations.